 Ways of Giving:

-Tribute or Memorial Gifts: These gifts allow you to honour a friend or loved one in a unique and meaningful way.
+- Tribute or Memorial Gifts: These gifts allow you to honour a friend or loved one in a unique and meaningful way.
 By marking a special occasion with a gift to the Library you’ll be recognizing the important role that libraries play in people’s lives.
-In memoriam or in remembrance gifts provide a lasting honour to someone who loved books and reading or any of the unique programmes the library provides.
-An acknowledgement of your gift will be sent.
+In memoriam or in remembrance gifts provide a lasting honour to someone who loved books and reading or any unique programmes the library provides.
+Acknowledgements of your gift will be sent.

-Art and photographic works: Gifts and donations other than items which can be used in the Library’s collections must be discussed with the Library’s CEO.
+- Art and photographic works: Gifts and donations other than items which can be used in the Library’s collections must be discussed with the Library’s CEO.
 All conditions pertaining to the donation must be clearly stated at that time.
-The County of Prince Edward Public Library Board will make the final determination whether to accept the gift and how it will be used.
+The County of Prince Edward Public Library Board will make the final determination whether to accept the gift and how the gift will be used.

-Planned gifts, such as willed donations, bequests or endowments: Unless otherwise stipulated by the donor, sizable gifts of this nature ($10,000 or above) will flow directly to the County of Prince Edward Public Library Special Projects Fund, and may be directed to the branch the donor frequented.
+- Planned gifts, such as willed donations, bequests or endowments: Unless otherwise stipulated by the donor, sizable gifts LA 104 Donor Recognition Policy County of Prince Edward Public Library & Archives Page 2 of 5 of this nature ($10,000 or above) will flow directly to the County of Prince Edward Special Projects Fund, and may be directed to the branch the donor frequented.

 The County of Prince Edward Public Library reserves the right to decline any gift that is deemed not to be in the best interests of the Library or that is beyond our resources to manage.
 Gifts are accepted on the condition that if a use is stipulated by the donor, it is consistent with the missions, policies, and objectives of the Library.

-All donations of $20.00 or more to the Library will be acknowledged by a letter from the Library’s CEO.
+- All donations of twenty dollars ($20.00) or more to the Library will be acknowledged by a letter from the Library’s CEO.

 Supporter: Less than $200